26 June 2025

 Grateful Dead

-Though sometimes mistakenly identified as coming from the Tibetan Book of the Dead, the phrase appears in the Egyptian Book of the Dead.
+The name, though sometimes mistakenly identified as coming from the Tibetan Book of the Dead, is a phrase that appears in the Egyptian Book of the Dead.

 Supposedly, Jerry was intrigued by the story of a troubled soul who is put to rest by a traveler.
 The spirit then repays the favor by helping the traveler with his own quest.